therealsylaucoin/shoppies-challenge/README.md

 The user can click a "nominate" button to add the movie to their nominations.

-When the "nominate" button is slciked, that movie is pushed into a firebase database.
+When the "nominate" button is clicked, that movie is pushed into a firebase database.

 Based on a comparison between the search result array, and the nominations array (firebase reference), a different button is rendered in the search results - Nominate (active) OR Added (disabled).